 Call for Proposals for Scientific Cooperation between researchers in the United States and in the State of São Paulo, Brazil, under a Scientific Cooperation Agreement between the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) and the U.S. National Science Foundation (NSF)

-This Call for Proposal is based in a broader Call for proposals published annually by the NSF Dimensions of Biodiversity´s Program, which invites the participation of U.S. researchers to apply for NSF´s regular funding or co-funding opportunities under NSF agreements with FAPESP, Chinese National Natural Science Foundation and NASA (for details see the NSF Dimensions Program' Solicitation at www.nsf.gov/funding/pgm_summ.jsp?pims_id=503446.
+This Call for Proposal is based in a broader Call for proposals published annually by the NSF Dimensions of Biodiversity's Program, which invites the participation of U.S. researchers to apply for NSF's regular funding or co-funding opportunities under NSF agreements with FAPESP, Chinese National Natural Science Foundation (NSFC) and National Research Foundation (NRF), South Africa (for details see the NSF Dimensions of Biodiversity Program Solicitation at www.nsf.gov/funding/pgm_summ.jsp?pims_id=503446).

 Biodiversity research has often focused on single dimensions.
 For example, investigators have concentrated on the taxonomic diversity or phylogenetic history of a clade, the genetic diversity of a population or a species, or the functional role of a taxon in an ecosystem.
 Although this research has yielded important advances, huge gaps persist in our understanding of biodiversity.
 We understand little about how these various dimensions, individually and in concert, contribute to environmental health, ecosystem stability, productivity, resilience, and biological adaptation in response to rapid environmental change.

 By 2020, the Dimensions of Biodiversity program is expected to have transformed our understanding of the scope and role of life on Earth.
 Investigators are encouraged to propose projects that transcend traditional boundaries among areas of biodiversity research.
 The Dimensions program focuses on genetic, phylogenetic, and functional dimensions of biodiversity.
-Successful proposals will test hypotheses about biodiversity that integrate these three dimensions and investigate the dynamic interactions and feedbacks among them .
-While this focus complements several core programs in BIO and GEO, it differs by requiring that multiple dimensions of biodiversity be addressed and integrated in innovative ways to understand the roles of biodiversity in critical ecological and evolutionary processes.
+Successful proposals will test hypotheses about biodiversity that integrate these three dimensions and investigate the dynamic interactions and feedbacks among them.
+While this focus complements several core programs in BIO, it differs by requiring that multiple dimensions of biodiversity be addressed and integrated in innovative ways to understand the roles of biodiversity in critical ecological and evolutionary processes.
 Examples are provided in the following section.
-Projects funded in the first six years of the program are listed at: www.nsf.gov/pubs/2016/nsf16116/nsf16116.pdf
+Projects funded in the first six years of the program are listed at: www.nsf.gov/pubs/2016/nsf16116/nsf16116.pdf.

 The aims of the BIOTA-FAPESP Research Program, launched in March 1999 includes: i) to inventory, map and characterize the biodiversity of the State of São Paulo; ii) to understand the processes that generate and maintain biodiversity, as well as those that can result in its deleterious reduction; iii) to improve public policies on biodiversity conservation and restoration, and iv) to develop means and strategies for the sustainable use of plants, animals and microorganism with economic potential.